xpiu/minimal-to-do/README.md

 - Example task 1 - Urgent #tag1 #tag2
   > Example description line 1
   > Example description line 2
+  >
+  > This is a new paragraph after a paragraph break.
+  > It demonstrates multi-paragraph descriptions.
   - [x] Example subtask 1
   - [ ] Example subtask 2